How Long Will a Consumer Proposal Show on My Credit History?

 A consumer proposal is one of the best ways to settle severe levels of debt and improve your financial situation.

-In many cases, it can settle up to 80% of your unsecured debt and the remaining 20% can be paid off interest-free over the course of five years.
+In many cases, it can settle up to 80% of your unsecured debt and the remaining 20% can be paid off interest-free over the course of up to five years.

 However, a consumer proposal can leave a mark on your credit report that stays for three years following the completion of your consumer proposal or six years from the date you filed it.